keboola/developers-docs/integrate/docker-runner/processors.md

 }
 {% endhighlight %}

-Processors are configured in the `processors` section in either array `before` or `after` array (rarely both).
+Processors are configured in the `processors` section in the `before` array or the `after` array (rarely both).
-The above configuration defines that **after** this particular configuration of a FTP extractor is finished but before it's results are loaded into Storage a `keboola.processor-headers` (the headers processor fills missing columns in a CSV file) processor will run.
-After the processor is finished, it's outputs are loaded into Storage as if they were outputs of the extractor itself.
+The above configuration defines that a `keboola.processor-headers` processor (the headers processor fills missing columns in a CSV file) will run **after** this particular configuration of an FTP extractor is finished, but **before** its results are loaded into Storage.
+After the processor is finished, its outputs are loaded into Storage as if they were the outputs of the extractor itself.

 To save the configuration, you need to use the [Update Configuration API call](http://docs.keboola.apiary.io/#reference/component-configurations/manage-configurations/update-configuration).
 It is also advisable to [minify the JSON](http://www.cleancss.com/json-minify/) to avoid whitespace issues.
-Also note that if the configuration contains literal `+` it has has to be [urlencoded](https://www.urlencoder.org/) as `%2B`.
+Also note that if the configuration contains literal `+`, it has to be [urlencoded](https://www.urlencoder.org/) as `%2B`.

 ### Available Processors
-The obtain a list of available processors, use the [List apps public API](http://docs.kebooladeveloperportal.apiary.io/#reference/0/public-api/list-published-apps) of Developer portal.
+To obtain a list of available processors, use the [List apps public API](http://docs.kebooladeveloperportal.apiary.io/#reference/0/public-api/list-published-apps) of the Developer portal.
 By sending a `GET` request to `https://apps.keboola.com/apps`, you'll obtain a list of all public KBC components.
-Processors are components with type `processor`, e.g.:
+Processors are components with the type `processor`, for example:

 {% highlight json %}
 {